armory/documentation/docs/2. user guide/best_practices.md

 ### Service Discovery

 While it is not feasible for every type of application, using a load balancer can greatly simplify things.
-Spinnaker gives load balancers preferential treatment and will not need additional integrations to work right out of the box.
+Spinnaker gives load balancers first-class citizens and will not need additional integrations to work right out of the box.

 For applications and workloads that can not utilize a load balancer, the tools listed above may help.